Some deaths are linear; others are labyrinthine.

 Multicursal labyrinths are sometimes called mazes, to distinguish them from unicursal labyrinths, but the distinction is spurious.
 Through every multicursal labyrinth, or maze, there is a single unicursal path.
 The apparent choices are not real choices because they lead to dead ends.
 They are a mere conceit, a wil'o'th'wisp, an involuted ornamental overlay.

 In the Garden of Forking Paths, a story published by Jorge Luis Borges in 1941, the protagonist makes his way through a labyrinthine garden in pursuit of a labyrinthine text in order that he may send a playfully coded message across the fractured labyrinth of war-torn European space-time; but he is closely pursued and knows he is closely pursued by the agent of his own inevitable death.
 Indeed, his death (in a labyrinth) is the message.
 The structure of the labyrinthine text at issue in the story may echo the structure of the universe; but there is still only one path to be trodden.

 Choice is an emblem of freedom, not a mechanism of it.
+The living of a life does not resolve itself into strict choices, but pulsing fields of ill-defined, superpositioned possibilities, most of which will never be resolved.
 When you are offered the semblance of a choice, then should you most suspect your liberty.